graniticio/granitic/doc/tutorial/004-data-capture.md

   }
 ```

 Rebuild and restart your application.
-Visiting [http://localhost:8080/artist/1234?normalise=true]() will now
+Visiting [http://localhost:8080/artist/1234?normalise=true](http://localhost:8080/artist/1234?normalise=true) will now
 cause the returned artist's name to be capitalised.

-##Extracting data from the request body
+## Extracting data from the request body

-Path parameters and query parameters are only useful for submitting limited amounts of semi-structured data to a web-service.
+Path parameters and query parameters are only useful for submitting limited amounts of semi-structured data to a web service.
 More common is to use a POST or PUT request to include more complex data in the body of an HTTP request.
 Granitic has built-in support for accepting data in an HTTP request
 body as JSON or XML.
 The following examples all use JSON, refer to the [facility/ws](https://godoc.org/github.com/graniticio/granitic/facility/ws) and
 [ws/xml](https://godoc.org/github.com/graniticio/granitic/facility/ws) GoDoc to discover how to use XML instead.